Dear Readers,

 |

-How to cite: Giant Panda (Ailuropoda melanoleuca) Fact Sheet. c2001-2024.
-San Diego (CA): San Diego Zoo Wildlife Alliance; [accessed YYYY Mmm dd]. https://ielc.libguides.com/sdzg/factsheets/ giantpanda. (note: replace YYYY Mmm dd with date accessed, e.g., 2014 Sep 15)
+How to cite: Giant Panda (Ailuropoda melanoleuca) Fact Sheet. c2001-2025.
+San Diego (CA): San Diego Zoo Wildlife Alliance; [accessed YYYY Mmm dd]. https://ielc.libguides.com/sdzg/factsheets/ giantpanda. (note: replace YYYY Mmm dd with date accessed, e.g., 2025 Apr 15)

 Disclaimer: Although San Diego Zoo Wildlife Alliance makes every attempt to provide accurate information, some of the facts provided may become outdated or replaced by new research findings.
 Questions and comments may be addressed to library@sdzwa.org.

-An updated version of this fact sheet is being reviewed by scientists and wildlife care specialists with expertise in panda biology.
+An updated version of this fact sheet is being reviewed by scientists and wildlife care specialists with expertise in giant panda biology.
 Check to see which information has already been updated, below.

 Many thanks to the reviewers who generously shared their time and knowledge to improve this resource.